MicrosoftDocs/SupportArticles-docs/Teams/files/cannot-share-files-in-large-chat.md

 ## Symptoms

-When you try to share files in a Microsoft Teams group chat or meeting chat that contains more than 50 participants, the message isn't sent successfully when you select **Send** :::image type="icon" source="media/cannot-share-files-in-large-chat/send-file-icon.png":::.
+When you try to share files in a Microsoft Teams group chat or meeting chat that contains more than 50 participants, the message might not be sent successfully when you select **Send** :::image type="icon" source="media/cannot-share-files-in-large-chat/send-file-icon.png":::.

 ## Cause